Animal Husbandry Career Guide

 The account's Hourly Attempts resets at :00 of every hour.

 It takes 30 minutes for your villager to complete their attempt at Collection.
-Your villager may not have found an animal when you Finish the action.
+Your villager has a 70% chance of finding an animal when you Finish the action.

 A successful Collection results in a random animal native to your Village.

-Applying one of four Costumes to the villager increases collection chance by 10%.
+Applying one of four Costumes to the villager increases collection chance by 20%.
+Eating a Dragonsmaw Pie can apply a random costume buff.

 An animal has 0/10 Domestication when first Collected.
 Your villager has to tame it if you would like to Export the animal to your Inventory.
-Each attempt at taming an animal takes 10 minutes and raises the Domestication level by 1 if successful.
+Each taming session takes 10 minutes and raises the Domestication level by 1.

-At first you may not succeed in raising the animal's Domestication level.
-Animal Breeders begin at 50% mastery of each animal species, and gain 5% with each successful domestication.
-This mastery determines how likely future domestication attempts are to be successful.
-The first 10 successful domestication attempts bring you up to 100% mastery.
+Animal Breeders begin at 50% mastery of each animal species, and gain 5% with each domestication.
+The first 10 domestications bring you up to 100% mastery.
 You may view your villager's progress at the View Mastery link.

-Animal Breeders with 100% mastery always succeed in domesticating that animal species going forward.
-They also fully domesticate an animal in one attempt, but the wait time accounts for all of the points.
+Animal Breeders with 100% mastery fully domesticate an animal in one attempt, but the wait time accounts for all of the points.
 For example, it takes 100 minutes for the Villager to domesticate a 0/10 animal.

 To Transfer an animal directly between Animal Husbandry villagers, you can click on any stabled animal to bring up the Animal Transfer window.
 Enter the ID of the Villager who is receiving the animal, select the desired animal if the one you clicked on isn't what you want to send, and Continue.